-Consequences for the individual if (APP 5.2(e)) personal information is not collected Other APP entities, bodies or persons to which the personal information is usually disclosed (APP 5.2(f)) Information about access and correction in the entity's Privacy Policy (APP 5.2(g)) How the individual may complain about a breach of the APPs and how an entity will deal with such complaint (APP5.2(h)) - Likely cross-border disclosure of personal information (APP 5.2(i))When notification is to occur (APP 5.1) The requirement to notify applies to all personal information 'collected' about an individual, either directly from the individual or from a third party.
-1.d) Does this privacy statement Where Where Applies applies we answess the S. APP1 & APP 5 disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the applicant scouthtability and the disclose the name of the disclose the name of the disclose the name of the APP 1.4 contains a non-exhaustive list of information that company and location, including Applicaentifyr obvaides en Applicaentifyr o an APP entity must include in its APP Privacy Policy: contact information regarding e-mailmaddeesaddress and a functional ethe kinds of personal information collected and held by practices and handling of personalWhenerableaAdordiseant answers NO and does not the entity (APP 1.4(a)) information upon collection?
-Whedent Myhamathali Aphli cantla fire sations, No how personal information is collected and held (APP YES describe.
-AccoundabiolisynAtgichentifistainfopphichbleApplicant 1.4(b)that squalification rethef And countribility required for the purposes for which personal information is compligned with this printiple by Wibart the collected, held, used and disclosed (APP 1.4(c)) Applibantsidentifiselosurappfirafolematabification, how an individual may access their personal information and seek its correction (APP 1.4(d)) the Aiscreantiability: Agent linus tewerithy this bether the applicable qualification is justified. how an individual may complain if the entity breaches principle.
-Where the Applicant identifies an applicable qualification, the Accountability Agent must verify whether the applicable qualification is justified.
+Other APP entities, bodies or persons to which the personal information is usually disclosed (APP 5.2(f)) Information about access and correction in the entity's Privacy Policy (APP 5.2(g)) How the individual may complain about a breach of the APPs and how an entity will deal with such complaint (APP5.2(h)) Likely cross-border disclosure of personal information (APP 5.2(i)) When notification is to occur (APP 5.1) The requirement to notify applies to all personal information 'collected' about an individual, either directly from the individual or from a third party.
+1.f) Does this privacy Where the Applicant answers YES, the APP1 & APP 5 statement provide information Accountability Agent must verify that the Privacy APP 1.4 contains a non-exhaustive list of information that regarding whether and how an individual can access and Statement includes: - The process through which the individual an APP entity must include in its APP Privacy Policy:the kinds of personal information collected and held by correct their personal may access his or her personal information the entity (APP 1.4(a)) information? (including electronic or traditional non- - how personal information is collected and held (APP electronic means).
+1.4(b)) - The process that an individual must follow - the purposes for which personal information is in order to correct his or her personal information collected, held, used and disclosed (APP 1.4(c)) - how an individual may access their personal momation information and seek its correction (APP 1.4(d)) Where the Applicant answers NO and does not - how an individual may complain if the entity breaches identify an applicable qualification, the